 3. ADHD, Predominantly Hyperactive-Impulsive Type: Hyperactivity-impulsivity, but not enough (at least 6 out of 9) inattention symptoms

-ADHD Diagnosis Based on Brain Scans
+ADHD Diagnosis Based on Brain Scans -- An Alternative Approach

-Daniel Amen, MD, a child, adolescent, and adult psychiatrist who serves as medical director of the Amen Clinics in California, Washington, and Virginia, has used a combination of symptoms and brain scans to come up with his own types of ADHD.
+Amen, a child, adolescent, and adult psychiatrist who serves as medical director of the Amen Clinics in California, Washington, and Virginia, has used a combination of symptoms and brain scans to come up with his own types of ADHD.

 Amen considers these to be the hallmark symptoms of ADHD: